ronaldchacon/rails-devise/README.md

 Rails Devise
 ================

-A sample application using Devise
+A sample application using Devise and setting Roles for users.

 Ruby on Rails
 -------------